Skip to main content

 Log into OpenReward, press the plus icon in the navbar and press New Environment: New environment button Next, fill in information about the environment and press Create Environment: New environment button You will be redirected to your new environment and will see setup instructions: Environment Setup

 We will need a way to use the train and test parquet files in our environment.
-We’ll upload these to the environment assets: Click on the Assets tab and press Upload Environment Assets: [IMAGE HERE] You can then upload these two files: Which will give you two URLs you can use for developing your environment locally:
+We’ll upload these to the environment files: Click on the Files tab and upload each file: Environment Setup Files are mounted to the environment server at the /orwd_data directory.
+We’ll need to reference this folder in our server.py.
+Make the following change:

 Write the Dockerfile and requirements